Police Services Bureau

-The Field Services Bureau oversees the Uniform Division and the Investigative Division providing field services for the Michigan State University Police Department.
+The Police Services Bureau oversees the Administrative Services Division, Uniform Division, Investigative Division, Special Events Division, Emergency Management Division and personnel assigned to the Federal Bureau of Investigation’s Joint Terrorism Task Force (JTTF) providing police services for the Michigan State University Police Department.

 The Investigative Division is composed of detectives, a court officer, a case manager and an evidence officer.
-Other specialized areas include: relationship violence and sexual misconduct, behavioral threat assessment, crime scene investigation, records management, fugitive team, violent crimes task force and dignitary protection.
+Other specialized areas include: relationship violence and sexual misconduct, behavioral threat assessment, crime scene investigation, records management, fugitive team, violent crimes task force, digital forensic specialists, cyber crime investigators and dignitary protection.

 Management Services Bureau